-Note: This version of the draft amendments to the model General Allocation and Apportionment Regulations incorporates changes approved by the Executive Committee at their in-person meeting on July 28, 2016 and also contains redline changes made by the Uniformity Committee at its meeting of August 9, 2016 (addressing clarification of the exclusion of dividend and interest receipts).
+Note: This version of the draft amendments to the model General Allocation and Apportionment Regulations incorporates changes approved by the Executive Committee at their in-person meeting on July 28, 2016 and also contains changes made by the Uniformity Committee at its meeting of August 9, 2016 (addressing clarification of the exclusion of dividend and interest receipts).
 Those changes are on numbered pages 18, 19, 20, 31 and 38.
+An additional provision ( Reg.
+IV.17.(h).
+Mediation) has been added to page 73 pursuant to the meeting of the Executive Committee on October 4, 2016.